Board chief reassures staff after Deutsche Bank CEO switch

-LONDON (Reuters) - Deutsche Bank’s (DBKGn.DE) two chief executives had approached the supervisory board with their decision to resign, the board head said on Monday in a memo aimed at reassuring staff concerned about the sudden change of helm at the lender.
+LONDON, June 8 (Reuters) - Deutsche Bank’s two chief executives had approached the supervisory board with their decision to resign, the board head said on Monday in a memo aimed at reassuring staff concerned about the sudden change of helm at the lender.

 The departures of co-CEOs Anshu Jain and Juergen Fitschen and their surprise replacement with John Cryan sent shares in Germany’s largest lender up 8 percent on Monday as investors judged the Briton a more credible contender than his departing predecessors to implement a five-year strategic plan designed to revive the bank’s fortunes.